15 March 2013

 RMIT's green engines research lab an Asia-Pacific first

-Research into sustainable automotive technologies will be boosted with the launch of RMIT University's $10 million Green Engines Research Facility in Bundoora, the first of its kind in the Asia-Pacific region.
+Research into sustainable automotive technologies will be boosted with the launch of RMIT's $10 million Green Engines Research Facility in Bundoora, the first of its kind in the Asia-Pacific region.

 Craig Ondarchie MLC, Member for Northern Metropolitan, joined Professor Peter Coloe, RMIT Pro Vice-Chancellor Science Engineering and Health and Vice-President, to officially launch the facility this week.